 This, I know.
 How to change it, I do not.

 “What can I cut, Dad?”
-I asked, a little desperate, a little exasperated.
+I asked, a little desperate, a little exasperated with him since he himself was retired.

 Life seems to be speeding up, or perhaps it’s that more life is crammed into a single day.
 I know my parents’ generation raised their families in a slower time.
 Compare a rotary phone on the wall, its handset tethered by a 10 foot spiral cord, to a smart phone, handheld and able to, at virtually any time, any place, connect to limitless information . . . and limitless other smart phones.
-Technology adds convenience, but these instant connections, particularly in the form of text messages, demand instant responses, & idk if we r betr 4 it.
+Technology adds convenience, but these instant connections and texts demand instant responses. idk if we r betr 4 it.

-With Type-A drive I tackled numerous projects at once, the way I know best – with sleep deprivation and coffee.
-The goal; to knock out as many items as quickly as possible.
-My monkey-mind chanted an endless to-do list like a scrolling marquee across the back of my mind.
-I was running out of time.
+With Type-A drive, I tackled numerous projects at once, the way I know best–with sleep deprivation and coffee.
+The goal was to knock out as many items as quickly as possible.
+My monkey-mind chanted an endless to-do list like a scrolling marquee across the back of my mind, underneath which ran the panicked thought–I’m running out of time.

-In the midst of it all, Sydney had, as a result of a sleep study and the subsequent diagnosis of obstructive sleep apnea (common in kids with Down syndrome), a tonsillectomy, and was spending the week recovering at home.
-Before surgery, she charmed the staff with her smiles and snappy come-backs, but afterward, my brave girl was miserable and understandably, a bit grumpy.
-We stuck to an alternating 3 hour dosing of Tylenol and Motrin to keep the pain at bay.
-Armed with popsicles and ice cream and soup and mashed potatoes, we told her she could watch as much Disney Channel as she liked.
+In the midst of it all, my daughter Sydney had a tonsillectomy, the result of a sleep study and the subsequent diagnosis of obstructive sleep apnea common in kids with Down syndrome.
+Before surgery, she charmed the staff with her smiles and snappy comebacks, but afterward, my brave girl was miserable and, understandably, a bit grumpy.
+We stuck to an alternating three hour dosing of Tylenol and Motrin to keep the pain at bay.
+Armed with popsicles, ice cream, and mashed potatoes, we told her she could watch as much Disney Channel as she liked.

-Since Sydney’s my easy-going kid, stoic with a high tolerance for discomfort and doesn’t complain often, I figured it would be, for the most part, business as usual.
-Steven and I arranged our schedules to trade off being home, but I anticipated that while she rested I’d be able to toggle between making milkshakes and sending emails.
+Since Sydney’s my easy-going kid, stoic, with a high tolerance for discomfort who doesn’t complain often, I figured it would be, for the most part, business as usual.
+Steven and I arranged our schedules to trade off being home.
+I anticipated that while she rested I’d be able to toggle between making milkshakes and sending emails.

 Uh, yeah.
 No.

 She didn’t really rest.
 In fact, she was rest-less, never settling for more than 30 minutes at a time.
-She couldn’t focus on TV, it hurt too much to eat (even ice cream), and she had no interest in her iPad.
-She wanted to talk.
+She couldn’t focus on TV, it hurt too much to eat (even ice cream!), and she had no interest in her iPad.
+Instead, she wanted to talk.
 To me.

 “Um, excuse me, Mom?”
 Sydney asked from the table.
 “Why my voice is low?”